If the Shoe Fits, Wear it… Especially for Kids Shoes!

 So, here is a new adage for you: “If your kid’s shoe doesn’t fit, don’t let them wear it.”

-Long term foot problems can start young
+Long-term foot problems can start young

 A study conducted by the National Health Institute showed that almost 30% of children had foot deformities, such as hallux valgus (more commonly known as a bunion).
-Such deformities are often caused or exacerbated by badly fitting footwear.
+Such deformities are often caused or exacerbated by poorly fitting footwear.

 65% of children are wearing the wrong shoe size

-A related study, involving more than 2,100 parents, revealed that 65% of all children are wearing the wrong shoe size.
-47% of the children studied were wearing shoes one size too small.
-18% of the youngsters had their feet jammed into shoes that were two sizes too small.
+A related study, involving more than 2,100 parents, revealed that 65% of all children are wearing the wrong shoe size: 47% of the children studied were wearing shoes one size too small, 18% of the youngsters had their feet jammed into shoes that were two sizes too small.

-52% of the 2,109 parents surveyed had never actually measured the length of their children’s feet before being involved in the study.
+In fact, 52% of the 2,109 parents surveyed had never actually measured the length of their children’s feet before being involved in the study.
 They had instead relied on “hands-on” and visual measurements.

 Many foot problems suffered by adults can be traced back to ill-fitting shoes, thoughtlessly forced onto young feet.

-Loving and well-meaning parents tend to use the same shoe buying techniques their parents practiced.
+Loving and well-meaning parents tend to use the same shoe-buying techniques their parents practiced.

 7 assumptions that’ll make you get the wrong size kid shoes almost every time!